adaltas/node-redac/content/docs/plugins/yaml.md

 A configuration is an object with the following attributes:

-- `collection`: name of the collections.
+- `collection`: default collection name of the document.
 - `target`: path to the directory containing the collections.
 - `pattern`: matching pattern used to extract documents from collections.